 Is an emissions-free city possible?

-The Norwegian capital is advancing toward zero emissions through innovations in construction, transport, energy production and the circular economy.In a world where climate change has become one of the most urgent challenges, the quest for an emissions-free society is more important than ever.
+The energy transition goes beyond just changing the energy matrix, also the infrastructure, mobility and industry.
+There are already a place where this is beginning to become a reality.In a world where climate change has become one of the most urgent challenges, the quest for an emissions-free society is more important than ever.
 The Paris Agreement, signed by almost all the world’s countries, set ambitious targets for limiting global warming, and Oslo, the capital of Norway, has positioned itself as an inspiring example in the race toward sustainability.

 What will I learn from this article?